Cox processes driven by transformed Gaussian processes on linear networks -- A review and new contributions: Gaussian processes and isotropic covariance functions

-The running times of Algorithms~\ref{a:1}--\ref{a:3} for simulating a GP on a tree are compared in the following example, and the choice of $n$ in Algorithm~\ref{a:3} needed to obtain that \eqref{e:approxc} is a good approximation of the covariance function \eqref{e:c-ber} is considered in the example thereafter.
+The running times of Algorithms~\ref{a:1}--\ref{a:3} for simulating an approximate GP on a tree are compared in the following example, and the choice of $n$ in Algorithm~\ref{a:3} needed to obtain that \eqref{e:approxc} is a good approximation of the covariance function \eqref{e:c-ber} is considered in the example thereafter.

 \begin{ex} Let $L$ be the dendrite tree in Figure~\ref{fig:data}.
 Table~\ref{tab:algotimes} shows the times used in our implementation for obtaining a simulation of a GP with either an exponential covariance function or a covariance function with inverse gamma Bernstein CDF, cf.\ \eqref{e:f_2}.
 Specifically, $\tau=\phi=\sigma=1$ but the running times do not depend on this choice of the parameters.
 However, the running times depend heavily on the number of points $\#D$ in the grid $D\subset L$, so we consider two different situations, one with $\#D=387$ (this choice is used later in Sections~\ref{s:den-an} and \ref{s:simstudy}) and another with $\#D=1863$.
 Since Algorithm~\ref{a:3} depends on the choice of $n$, various values of $n$ are also shown in Table~\ref{tab:algotimes}.
 The first two rows in the table show that Algorithm~\ref{a:2} is faster than Algorithm~\ref{a:1} for simulating a GP with exponential covariance function for both choices of grids, but the difference is far more clear for the fine grid.
 For the inverse gamma Bernstein CDF in the case $\#D=387$, the running time of Algorithm~\ref{a:1} is roughly the same as for Algorithm~\ref{a:3} with $n=20$, while in the case $\#D=1863$ Algorithm~\ref{a:3} is much faster than Algorithm~\ref{a:1} even with $n=200$.
 This illustrates that Algorithm~\ref{a:2} is faster than Algorithm~\ref{a:1}, while it depends on the choice of $\#D$ and $n$ whether Algorithm~\ref{a:1} or \ref{a:3} is fastest.